 Right now is not the best time to travel.
 Your next trip can wait.
 Eventually this pandemic will pass, and opportunities to travel will return.
 What can’t wait however is the care for our 10 rescued elephants.
 Our dedicated team of mahouts, medical staff, gardeners, cleaners, builders and support staff continue to work tirelessly and passionately for the wellbeing of our herd.
 Life at Phuket Elephant Sanctuary will and must go on.

-Here’s how you can support us during this difficult time:
+Here are 3 ways you can support us during this difficult time:

 Bordering the Khao Phra Thaeo National Park, the Phuket Elephant Sanctuary offers a new home for overtired elephants who have suffered from working long hours in the logging and tourism industry.
 As the first ethical elephant tourism experience in Phuket, we rescue sick, injured and old elephants, welcoming them back into their indigenous habit.